TAFDC and parents with disabilities

 Yes.
 You have the right to reapply for TAFDC at any time, even if you have used up 24 months of benefits.
 When you reapply, tell the DTA worker you are seeking an exemption from the time limit and that you are disabled.
 Contact your local Legal Services office if you are denied the right to reapply or denied an exemption.

-DTA denied my request for an exemption, but sometimes I need to stay home from work when I am sick.
+DTA denied my request for an exemption, but sometimes I need to stay home from work or school when I am sick.
 Will DTA cut off my benefits for not meeting the work rules?

 DTA must allow you to show you have a good reason (called "good cause") for not cooperating with the work rules.

-If you are a family that must work or do community service for your benefits, you can still claim good cause if you need to stay home because you or your child is sick.
+If you are a family that must work, go to school, or do community service for your benefits, you can still claim good cause if you need to stay home because you or your child is sick.

-Be sure to tell your worker as well as your community service employer why yor cannot come to work.
+Be sure to tell your DTA worker why you missed hours.
 As long as you notify your DTA worker, DTA should not cut your TAFDC benefits (or “sanction” your case).
 If DTA denies your claim of good cause, you can appeal.

 I have been denied an exemption.
 What can I do?